STRd6/hyperweb/main.coffee.md

       alert text

     document.body.appendChild editor.container

+Eventually these tools will be plentiful and user defined.

+    interactTool =
+      click: (e) ->
+        if object = e.target.$object
+          object.trigger("click", e)

 An editor is built into the default viewer for modifying the data of a card on the fly.